 Masha Pryven (born 1988) was raised in Luhansk, Ukraine and studied in Kyiv.
 A Fulbright Graduate Scholarship recipient, she holds a M.A. degree in Comparative Literature from Washington University in St. Louis, USA (2009-2011).
 In 2014, she moved to Berlin, Germany, and she has lived and worked there since.
-She attended Ostkreuz School of Photography in 2018 – 2020.
+Currently a student of the MA program “Art in Context” at the University of Arts in Berlin.

 Masha is an artist, working primarily with photography.
-In her work, she explores the relationship between the public and the private, and she is interested in the forms of co-authorship and collaboration.
+In her work, she explores the relationship between the public and the private, and she is interested in the forms of co-authorship, collaboration and collective performances.
 She works with different groups of people inviting them to become her co-authors.

 Her first photography book The Way to Combray was published by Edition Frölich in Berlin in 2022.